sharryXheisenberg/FrontEnd_calculator_testing_project/README.md

 A modern React-based calculator application built to demonstrate robust testing practices.
 This project includes unit tests, test coverage reporting, and a clean UI with Tailwind CSS.

 ## 🚀 **Live Project**
-Explore the live version of the calculator here: [React Calculator](https://front-end-calculator-testing-project.vercel.app/)
+Explore the live version of the calculator here: [SimpleCalci](https://front-end-calculator-testing-project.vercel.app/)
 Experience the features and functionality directly in your browser.

 ---